Fodor's Expert Review Ala Moana Beach Park

 A protective reef makes Ala Moana essentially a ½-mile-wide saltwater swimming pool.
 Very smooth sand and no waves create a haven for families and stand-up paddle surfers.
 After Waikiki, this is the most popular beach among visitors, and the free parking area can fill up quickly on sunny weekend days.
 On the Waikiki side is a peninsula called Magic Island, with shady trees and paved sidewalks ideal for jogging.
 Ala Moana also has playing fields, tennis courts, and a couple of small ponds for sailing toy boats.
-This beach is for everyone, but only in the daytime.
-It's a high-crime area, with lots of homeless people, after dark.
-Amenities: food and drink; lifeguards; parking (no fee); showers; toilets.
+This beach is for everyone, but only in the daytime; it's a high-crime area, with lots of homeless people, after dark.
+Amenities: food and drink; lifeguards; parking (fee); showers; toilets.
 Best for: swimming; walking.